9 Free AI Image-To-Video Tools: Tested

-I feed the same two images to nine different AI video sites to see what happens.
+I feed the same two images to ten different AI video sites to see what happens.

 Folks…this was inevitable.